 Photographs and deeds, diaries and receipts are all that remain, except for the memories of its residents, kept alive through oral tradition.

 LCHS members Steve and Martha Huddy (as the Vallamont Studio) have produced the documentary film, Surrender!
 The Sudden Death of Alvira, Pennsylvania as a sequel to the local history book, Alvira and the Ordnance: An American Dream…Denied.
-The film will premiere Monday, September 30 at 7:30 pm at the Community Arts Center.
+The film premiered Monday, September 30 at the Community Arts Center, in Williamsport.